 Call For Papers

-18th European Conference on Science and Theology (ECST XVIII)
+20th European Conference on Science and Theology (ECST XX)

-Those intending to present a paper should submit a provisional title, 5 to 10 keywords, and an outline of between 400-500 words making clear the rele-vance of the paper to the theme of the conference or other aspects of the interaction between science and theology.
+An outline of 300-500 words, making clear the relevance of the paper to the theme of the conference or other aspects of the interaction between science and theology

 The conference language is English.

-Information about the acceptance of a paper will be given in December 2019 together with guidelines for the paper and its presentation at the conference.
-Complete papers must be received by March 15th, 2020.
-Papers and the short paper session schedule will be made available to registered participants and members of ESSSAT.
+Information about the acceptance of a paper will be given in February 2024 together with guidelines for the paper and its presentation at the conference.
+Complete short papers (max.
+2,500 words) must be received by 31 July 2024 to allow for pre-reading.
+At the conference, you are expected to summarize (not read) your short paper in order to give more time for Q&A/discussion.
+Papers and the short paper session schedule will be made available for pre-reading to registered participants.
 If you want your paper to be presented in the same session as another paper, please indicate which paper in the email when sub-mitting your abstract.